Application Instructions

 Out-of-State and Out-of-Country Scholars

-All applicants must have completed their residency from an ACGME-accredited program in either the U.S. or Canada.
+All applicants must have completed their residency from an ACGME-accredited program in either the U.S. and territories residencies or Canada.
 The Division of Neonatal and Developmental Medicine welcomes out-of-state and out-of-country scholars; however, we do not provide advice or support for becoming legally able to practice medicine in the state of California.
 All post-residency fellows must have a California Medical License prior to beginning their fellowship.
-Stanford's GME only supports J-1 visas for international trainees – no other visas can be sponsored.
-Please visit the following web sites for more information:
+Stanford's GME supports J-1 and H-1B visas for international trainees, so our program can consider these two types of visas.
+Please visit the following websites for more information:

 PRESS Program